Bartvds/mocha-unfunk-reporter/README.md

 ## Notes

-* There's a *major* bug in most `grunt` + `mocha` plugins regarding async errors, which prevents the combination to be as successful as it should.
-Temporary use wrapper like my `child_process.fork()` based [grunt-mocha-spawn](https://github.com/Bartvds/grunt-mocha-spawn) until somebody fixes it properly.
+* There's a object compare diff output (tested with chai equal/deepEqual/jsonOf etc)

-* I would like to add diff support but that will be tricky to do without depending on colors.
+* I would like to add string diff support but it will be tricky to do without depending on colors.

 ## Usage